morgancross2/classification_project_telco/README.md

 - This test will compare the monthly charges of customers that have churned against the monthly charges of customers that have not churned.

 Hypothesis:
-The null hypothesis is the mean of monthly charges for churned customers is less than or equal to the mean of customers that have not churned.
+ - The null hypothesis is the mean of monthly charges for churned customers is less than or equal to the mean of customers that have not churned.
-The alternate hypothesis is the mean of monthly charges for churned customers greater than the mean of customers that have not churned.
+ - The alternate hypothesis is the mean of monthly charges for churned customers greater than the mean of customers that have not churned.

-Confidence level: 95%
+Confidence level: 95% -> Alpha = 0.05
-Alpha: 0.05

 Results:
 - p-value is less than alpha
 - t-statistic is positive

 Findings:
-I rejected the Null Hypothesis, suggesting the mean of monthly charges for churned customers is greater than those that have not churned.
+- I rejected the Null Hypothesis, suggesting the mean of monthly charges for churned customers is greater than those that have not churned.

 #### Test 2: Chi-Square - Fiber optic vs Churn
 - This test evaluates if there is an association between two categorical variables.